Menu

 How long can cocaine (or crack) be detected in saliva?

 Typically cocaine can be detected by a saliva drug test over a period of 24 to 48 hours after the last use.
-Once again, this time may vary according to each person’s metabolism, as well as the quantity and quality of the drug that was consumed.
+Once again, this time can differ depending on a person’s metabolism, as well as the amount and purity of the drug that was consumed.

 Saliva Drug Tests for Cocaine